howtographql/howtographql/content/frontend/react-apollo/2-queries-loading-links.md

 </Instruction>

 Awesome, that's all your data fetching code, can you believe that?
-But as you can see, it's not getting server data yet so let's make it happen 😉
+But as you can see, it's not receiving server data, so let's make it happen 🤩

 You can now finally remove the mock data and render actual links that are fetched from the server thanks to `<Query />` render prop function.